core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registree-ep finally asks the selected directory server to probe it for resources and publish them as follows:

 The registree-ep sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of the directory server of choice.
-The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting registree-ep's default discovery URI to obtain the link-format payload to register.
+The body of the POST request is empty, and triggers the resource directory server to perform GET requests at the requesting registree-ep's default discovery URI to obtain the link-format payload to register.